Reviews You Can Rely On

 Should You Buy the Brita Stainless Steel Filter Bottle?

-If you are looking for a filter bottle, look no further; this one was our undisputed favorite.
+If you are looking for a filter bottle to remove the chemical taste from municipal sources, look no further; this one is our undisputed favorite.
 It's sleek, portable, and weighs less than most stainless options out there, plus it conveniently fits in a universal cup holder.
 It is durable and more or less leak-proof, inspiring confidence when thrown in the bottom of a gym bag or a messenger bag on the daily commute.
 The easy-to-use button flip-cap had us hydrating with ease.
 Overall, this is a great bottle but is definitely designed for a specific use, limiting its versatility.
 We wouldn't recommend putting any other beverages in this bottle besides water.
+Also, if you need a filter bottle for non-potable sources, then you'll want to look at either of the other two filter bottles that we tested.

 What Other Water Bottles Should You Consider?

 This bottle is only meant to filter already potable water.
-If you are seeking a filter bottle that can allow you to drink from any source safely, Lifestraw claims their Go bottle can do just that.
-If you just need a great insulated bottle for your busy lifestyle, we recommend the Yeti Rambler 26.
-For a bottle to use in the great outdoors, the Nalgene Wide-Mouth is our longstanding favorite.
+If you are seeking a filter bottle that will allow you to drink from any source safely, Lifestraw claims their Go bottle can do just that.
+The Grayl GeoPress is another filter bottle that uses a press design that allows you to filter and then fill other containers.
+If you prefer an insulated straw-type bottle and you're not worried about filtering, check out either of our award winners, the Hydro Flask Wide Mouth with Straw or the more affordable Iron Flask Insulated bottle.
+If you just want an insulated vessel that carries more volume, we recommend the Yeti Rambler 26.
+For a simple yet nearly indestructible container to use in the great outdoors, the Nalgene Wide-Mouth is our longstanding favorite.